Fashion - BDes

 Label all process work.

-Use the following format for labeling your process work:
+Use the following format for labelling your process work:

 For additional uploads related to the same process work:

-Continue to review your Choose>Ryerson Applicant Portal account for updates about your application.
+Continue to review your ChooseTMU Applicant Portal account for updates about your application.

 If you are applying for readmission or reinstatement, you are not required to submit non-academic requirements.
 You must inform the program department of your intentions.